Papaver somniferum

 Papaver somniferum, commonly known as the opium poppy or breadseed poppy, is a species of flowering plant in the family Papaveraceae.
-It is the species of plant from which both opium and poppy seeds are derived and is also a valuable ornamental plant, grown in gardens.
-Its native range is probably the eastern Mediterranean, but is now obscured by ancient introductions and cultivation, being naturalized across much of Europe and Asia.
+It is the species of plant from which both opium and poppy seeds are derived and is also a valuable ornamental plant grown in gardens.
+Its native range was the eastern Mediterranean region, but has since been obscured by widespread introduction and cultivation since ancient times to the present day.
+It is now naturalized across much of the world with temperate climates.

-This poppy is grown as an agricultural crop on a large scale, for one of three primary purposes.
-The first is to produce seeds that are eaten by humans, commonly known as poppy seed.
-The second is to produce opium for use mainly by the pharmaceutical industry.
-The third is to produce other alkaloids, mainly thebaine and oripavine, that are processed by the pharmaceutical industry into drugs such as hydrocodone and oxycodone.
+This poppy is grown as an agricultural crop on a large scale, for one of three primary purposes: to produce poppy seeds, to produce opium (for use mainly by the pharmaceutical industry), and to produce other alkaloids (mainly thebaine and oripavine) that are processed by pharmaceutical companies into drugs such as hydrocodone and oxycodone.
 Each of these goals has special breeds that are targeted at one of these businesses, and breeding efforts (including biotechnological ones) are continually underway.
 A comparatively small amount of P. somniferum is also produced commercially for ornamental purposes.

-The common name "opium poppy" is increasingly a misnomer as many varieties have been bred that do not produce a significant quantity of opium.
+Today many varieties have been bred that do not produce a significant quantity of opium.
 The cultivar 'Sujata' produces no latex at all.
 Breadseed poppy is more accurate as a common name today because all varieties of P. somniferum produce edible seeds.
-This differentiation has strong implications for legal policy surrounding the growing of this plant.
+This differentiation has strong implications for legal policy surrounding the growing of the plant.

 Description

 Papaver somniferum is an annual herb growing to about 100 cm tall.
 The plant is strongly glaucous, giving a greyish-green appearance, and the stem and leaves bear a sparse distribution of coarse hairs.
 The large leaves are lobed, the upper stem leaves clasping the stem, the lowest leaves with a short petiole.
 The flowers are up to 1–3 cm diameter, normally with four white, mauve or red petals, sometimes with dark markings at the base.
 The fruit is a hairless, rounded capsule topped with 12–18 radiating stigmatic rays, or fluted cap.
 All parts of the plant exude white latex when wounded.
-In Australia, plant density for optimal cultivation is about 800,000 per hectare.

-The weed poppy Papaver rhoeas is a similar species.

 Metabolism

 The alkaloids are organic nitrogenous compounds, derivatives of secondary metabolism, synthesized through the metabolic pathway of benzylisoquinoline.
 First, the amino acid phenylalanine, through the enzyme phenylalanine hydroxylase, is transformed into tyrosine.
 Tyrosine can follow two different routes: by tyrosine hydroxylase it can form L-dopamine (L-DOPA), or it can be reduced to form 4-phenylhydroxyacetaldehyde (4-HPAA).
 Subsequently, L-DOPA reacts with 4-HPAA and, through a series of reactions, forms (S) -norcoclaurine, which carries the benzylisoquinoline skeleton that gives its name to this pathway.
-The conversion of (S) -norcoclaurin to (S) -reticulin is one of the key points, since from (S) -reticulin morphine can be formed through the morphinan route, noscapine through the path of the noscapina or berberina.
+The conversion of (S) -norcoclaurin to (S) -reticuline is one of the key points, since from (S) -reticuline morphine can be formed through the morphinan route, noscapine through the path of the noscapina or berberina.